unifai-network/unifai-sdk-py/README.md

 }
 ```

-Now your Claude Desktop will be able to access all the tools in Unifai automatically.
+Now your MCP client will be able to access all the tools in Unifai automatically.

 ## Creating tools